wazuh/wazuh-documentation/source/user-manual/wazuh-indexer/index-life-management.rst

 Index rollover
 ---------------

-Since 4.8.0, Wazuh uses a ISM policy to automatically rollover indices based on the number of documents, index size, or index age.
+Since 4.8.0, Wazuh uses an ISM policy to automatically rollover indices based on the number of documents, index size, or index age.

     .. code-block:: json
         :emphasize-lines: 11,12,13